 WHAT ABOUT FEEDING MY CHILD WHEN HE OR SHE IS SICK?

 Your child can eat foods while having a fever, but do not force the child to eat.
-Fluids should be encouraged to prevent dehydration.
+Encourage your child to drink fluids to prevent dehydration.

-Children with the flu usually tolerate bland foods better.
+Children with the flu often do better with bland foods.
 A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
 You may try:

 WILL MY CHILD NEED ANTIVIRALS OR OTHER MEDICATIONS?

 Children aged 2 years to 4 years without high-risk conditions and with mild illness may not need antiviral treatment.
-Children 5 years and older will generally not receive antivirals unless they have another high-risk condition.
+Children 5 years and older will often not be given antivirals unless they have another high-risk condition.

-When needed, these medicines work best if started as soon as possible after symptoms begin, preferably within 48 hours.
+When needed, these medicines work best if started within 48 hours after symptoms begin, if possible.

 Either oseltamivir (Tamiflu) or zanamivir (Relenza) are used.

-Serious side effects from these medications are quite rare.
-Doctors and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.
+Serious side effects from these medicines are quite rare.
+Health care providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.

-Talk to your doctor before giving any over-the-counter cold medicines to your child.
+Talk to your health care provider before giving any over-the-counter cold medicines to your child.

 WHEN SHOULD MY CHILD SEE A DOCTOR OR VISIT AN EMERGENCY ROOM?